seantrim/exact-thermochem-solution/README.md

     * Modifying the examples in [exact_solution_main.f90](/Fortran/exact_solution_main.f90) can be done to customize the output

 ### With a Convection Code
 Can be used to calculate $H(x,z,t)$ from within a convection code.
-These instructions presume that the convection code is written in Fortran.
+These instructions presume that the convection code is written in Fortran or Python.
 However, options for other programming languages are under development.
 The following steps are guidelines only.
 The precise procedure may depend on the particular convection code used.

+#### Fortran

 1. Specify $f(t)$, $df/dt$, and $\int f dt$ in [input_functions.f90](/Fortran/input_functions.f90)
     * Both cases from the "Sample Results" section are shown as examples in [input_functions.f90](/Fortran/input_functions.f90)
 2. Insert calls to the subroutine `compute_H_func`, which returns the value of $H(x,z,t)$, within the source of the convection code where necessary
-    * It is presumed that the convection code can accept an internal heating rate the varies in space and time
+    * It is presumed that the convection code can accept an internal heating rate that varies in space and time
     * An example of how to call `compute_H_func` is shown in [exact_solution_main.f90](/Fortran/exact_solution_main.f90)
         * The H value is returned in the rightmost argument
 4. Link all f90 files from the [Fortran](/Fortran) folder except [exact_solution_main.f90](/Fortran/exact_solution_main.f90) to the source for the convection code